Scaling-up Safety Part 1 - Is it time to scale back your consultant fees?

-It is critical to act at this stage, as these issues will quickly compound and leave you with a seemingly overwhelming amount of administrative debt.
+It is critical to act at this stage, as these issues will quickly compound and leave you with an overwhelming amount of administrative debt.
 If left unchecked, these seemingly small mistakes can also lead to serious accidents and costly fines down the road.
 The longer you wait to address these issues, the more time and more expense it will take to fix them.

 If you’re working in a shared space or an incubator, an incident may cause you to lose the right to operate there, depending on how the ensuing investigation goes.

-5) Safety feels like a burden
+5) Safety feels like a expensive burden

 The whole point of outsourcing safety tasks is to ease the burden of administrative tasks on yourself and your researchers.
-With these tasks off their plate, they’re able to focus on the activities that make your company profitable and allow you to scale.
+With these tasks off their plate, they’re able to focus on the activities that make the company profitable and allow you to scale.

 But when you start outgrowing your consulting relationship, your team ends up taking on tasks that your consultant doesn’t have the allocated time (or budget) to do.
 Instead of focusing on their research, they spend their time hunched over paperwork.

-If you're starting to hear grumbles about safety tasks from your researchers, it's usually a sign that your consultant can no longer keep up with the demands of your growing company for the scope of work you have agreed to.
+If you're starting to hear grumbles about safety tasks or chemical inventory management from your researchers, it's usually a sign that your consultant can no longer keep up with the demands of your growing company for the scope of work you have agreed to.
 And if you don't address these complaints quickly (with more money), it can breed resentment about safety, which will only make things worse and harder to scale.

 Your next steps

 Before you pull the plug, you might consider talking to your consultant about the challenges you’re experiencing.
-Chances are they’ve witnessed similar situations at other startups, and may be able to suggest potential solutions.
+Chances are they’ve witnessed similar situations at other companies, and may be able to suggest potential solutions.